We visit a ‘forgotten’ Bristol park that even locals still don’t know about

 Most people access the park via the equally ‘forgotten’ yellow footbridge over the River Avon and next to Paintworks on Bath Road.

-The Sparke Evans Park suspension bridge was designed by London’s David Rowell, who also designed the Gaol Ferry Bridge connecting Wapping Wharf with Southville.
+The Sparke Evans Park suspension bridge, which is currently closed for repairs, was designed by London’s David Rowell, who also designed the Gaol Ferry Bridge connecting Wapping Wharf with Southville.

 The Avon Walkway runs along the southern edge of Sparke Evans Park, which is surrounded by factories, warehouses and old railway sidings.